How to use macros in templates

 As a result, all the notes you have in your templates will open automatically for your profile or for your team(s).

-Create meetings and appointments in the Outlook Calendar
+Macros for meetings and appointments in Outlook

 Nested macros